-- Aortic atresia the aortic valve is closed (atresia is an obstruction, that completely blocks the flow of blood). - Pulmonary atresia the pulmonary value is closed (atresia is an obstruction, that completely blocks the flow of blood). - Tricuspid atresia there is no opening between right chambers of the heart.

-Ebstein's anomaly - the tricuspid valve has a lower position (the ventricle is too small, the atruim is too large).
+- Aortic valve stenosis aorta becomes narrowed (stenosis is a narrowing, that partly blocks the flow of blood). - ▶ Pulmonary valve stenosis the valve cusps are fused forming a dome with a narrow central opening. - ▶ Aortic atresia the aortic valve is closed. - ▶ Pulmonary atresia the pulmonary valve is closed (atresia is an obstruction, that completely blocks the flow of blood). - ▶ Tricuspid atresia there is no opening between right chambers of the heart. - Ebstein's anomaly the tricuspid valve has a lower position (the ventricle is too small, the atruim is too large).